Senior Leadership Team

 Miss Green completed her undergraduate studies in Physical Education in 2004, achieving a First Class honours degree from Sheffield Hallam University.
 Passionate about health and fitness, she has extensive expertise in the sport and leisure industry, notably as a fitness instructor and a coach specializing in gymnastics and trampolining.
 An artistic gymnast herself for over 14 years, Miss Green competed at local, regional and national levels in both individual and team events.
 She represented the East Midlands on numerous occasions and was once ranked second nationally.
 She continues to be a keen sportswoman, playing competitive netball in a range of local leagues and is eager to lead the school’s Physical Education department and contribute to the extra-curricular offer.

 Before joining Mercia School, Miss Green spent 16 years in a local Sheffield school.
 She excelled in various roles including Teacher of PE, Head of Upper School and Assistant Headteacher.
 Miss Green provided exceptional leadership of assessment and data systems, which significantly contributed to the school's ‘Good’ judgement achieved in 2017.
 An outstanding teacher, Miss Green has a passion for ensuring that all pupils make exceptional progress.
 In March 2020, she became a specialist assessor in educational testing after completing the Certificate in Psychometric Testing, Assessment and Access Arrangements.
 She works closely with the school’s SENCO to make sure pupils who require additional support receive it.

-Mr A Brown - Head of Sixth Form & Head of Mathematics
+Mr A Brown - Head of Mathematics

 Qualifications: BA Economics and Management, PGCE Secondary Mathematics, MA Economics